AairTheGreat/StardewValleyMods/Better Garbage Cans/README.md

 This mod changes behavior of the town's [garbage cans](https://stardewvalleywiki.com/Garbage_Can) and hopefully for the better.

 Better Garbage Cans allows you to:
-* Fine-tune each garbage can item list
+* Fine-tune each garbage can item list.
+Some items are only available at certain times.
 * Allow user to check the garbage cans multiple times a day.
 * While in a multiplayer game, each farmer/farmhand can get items from the cans.
+* Depending on where someone lives, there favorite item might be found in a garbage can the day before and on their birthday.
 * Various configurable settings

 ## Configuration Setting